 Very few permanent restrictions are imposed after surgery.
 In some circumstances, your surgeon may recommend avoidance of certain types of activities.

 What physical/recreational activities may I participate in after my recovery?

 You are encouraged to participate in low-impact activities such as walking, dancing, golf, hiking, swimming, bowling, and gardening.
-Consult with your surgeon regarding high impact activities.

-Will I notice anything different about my hip?
+Will I notice anything different about my knee?